Intellectual Property in China: Laws and Registration Procedures

 Amendment to the law also protects information that has ‘negative value’, including those gained from failed research data or business models.
 The law specifies that if a third party knows an act of infringement of a company’s trade secrets, this third party will be considered as an alleged party to the infringement of the trade secret as well.

 Foreign businesses may claim damages and seek compensation due to infringement of trade secrets through the courts.
-However, the procedure poses a significant evidential burden to the plaintiff, who is responsible for providing evidence that the defendant knows, obtains, and has disclosed the trade secret.
+However, the procedure can pose a significant burden to the plaintiff, who is responsible for providing evidence that the defendant knows, obtains, and has disclosed the trade secret.
+(This burden of proof appears to be reversed for civil trade secret suits when the plaintiff makes certain prima facie showings as per the 2019 amendments.)